-When I went on my trip to Dresden, Germany for the first time, I only had two full days and a couple of hours to explore the city, so I put on my sneakers and made sure I did my research on what to see in Dresden in 2 days.
+When I went on my trip to Dresden, Germany for the first time, I only had two full days and a couple of hours to explore the city, so I put on my sneakers and made sure I did my research on things to do in Dresden in 2 days.

 So is Dresden worth visiting?
 I sure think so.
-Below you’ll find my itinerary for Dresden in 2 days (and a couple of hours because two days is so cliche).
+Below you’ll find my itinerary for things to do in Dresden, Germany in 2 days (and a couple of hours because two days is so cliche).
 It’s actually exactly what I’ve done when I was there, so if you want you can follow in my footsteps.
-Yes, I know you’ve been dying to do that.
+Yes, I know you’ve been dying to do that (kidding).

 Strangely enough, Altstadt is actually younger than Neustadt, the new part of town where I was staying.

 In February 1945 the British and American troops bombed Dresden to the ground.
 The attack is controversial until this day, as the Allied claimed they attacked Dresden because of military targets there, while others saw the bombing as an act of revenge and say the bombs were dropped on the entire city, not specifically on military-related places.

 The fact is that there was not much left of Dresden after the Allied were done, but the city was determined to restore its old glory and so the Altstadt you can visit today is almost a replica of the Altstadt that was destroyed in World War II.